-The DPI SystemVerilog layer is described in detail in the SystemVerilog LRM IEEE 1800 (See reference [3]).
+The DPI SystemVerilog layer is described in detail in the SystemVerilog LRM (see Reference [3]).

 The DPI SystemVerilog layer is designed to allow imported and exported function calls to be used with identical semantics to plain SystemVerilog functions.
 This means that argument passing and calling conventions remain identical.